 The Caffeine Question

 Good evidence now shows that a moderate amount of caffeine is safe during pregnancy.
 But the jury is still out on whether higher amounts of caffeine can increase the odds of a miscarriage.
-The March of Dimes recommends women who are pregnant or trying should limit caffeine to 200 mg per day.
+The March of Dimes recommends women who are pregnant or trying should limit caffeine to 200 milligrams per day.
 That's one 12-ounce cup of coffee.
 But remember, caffeine is also found in soda, tea, chocolate, and many energy drinks.

 You already know that heavy drinking during pregnancy can lead to serious birth defects.
 What you may not know is that even small amounts of alcohol could be harmful.
 No amount of drinking has been found to be safe during pregnancy, so it's best to avoid all forms of alcohol.
-This includes wine, beer, coolers, and traditional egg nog, which contains alcohol and raw eggs.
+This includes wine, beer, coolers, and traditional eggnog, which contains alcohol and raw eggs.

 Unless you’re headed straight home from the restaurant, don't ask for a doggie bag.
 The inside of your car can get warm quickly, allowing bacteria to multiply.
-If you do take home leftovers, put them in the fridge within two hours of when the meal was originally served.
+If you do take home leftovers, put them in the fridge within 2 hours of when the meal was originally served.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.